blueberry1312/react-capstone-project/README.md

 <!-- PROJECT DESCRIPTION -->

-## 📖 [Weather App] <a name="about-project"></a>
+## 📖 [Country App] <a name="about-project"></a>

-"Where am I?" is a web application that provides country and climatic data of all countries in the world.
+"Where am I?" is a web application that provides countries data of all countries in the world.
 It is a Single Page App (SPA) building with React and Redux that allows users to:
 - Displays a home page with all regions.
-- Displays data about the country and his weather.
+- Displays data about the country.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>